valarnet/valarnet-blog/pages/about.md

 My name is Ash.
 I am a Network Engineer experienced in designing, implementating, and administering network solutions.
 I hold multiple certifications from vendors such as Cisco, Fortinet, AWS, and  Google. - <a href="https://www.linkedin.com/in/ashenafi-w-bekele-4938a424" target="_blank">My LinkedIn Profile</a>

 The name of this blog is a combination of Tolkien's world (Valar) and another realm I enjoy: networking (net).

-**Two quotes:**

-*"The impediment to action advances action.
-What stands in the way becomes the way." - Marcus Aurelius*

-*"What you aim at determines what you see." - Jordan Peterson*